 - Bachelor's degree in criminal justice or related social, behavioral, or physical science.
 Applicants with an undergraduate degree in a field outside of the stated disciplines may be considered with 45 quarter/30 semester credits of related coursework or significant supervised work/volunteer experience.

 - If GPA below 3.00 in last 90 quarter/60 semester credits or if graduated from non-grading institution, submit official scores from a Graduate Record Exam (GRE)

 - Undergraduate introductory statistics course with 'C' grade or better.
 Exceptions considered on individual basis.

-- Three letters of recommendation from academic and/or professional references who are able to assess potential to do graduate study
+- Two letters of recommendation from academic and/or professional references who are able to assess potential to do graduate study

 - Statement of purpose (3 pages maximum) discussing background, interests, and reasons for wanting to pursue Certificate in Crime Analysis